8 Link Building Metrics to Know for Your Campaigns

 1. Domain strength

-Domain strength is a metric that measures a website’s total value or authority in the online world.
+Domain strength is a metric that measures a website’s total value or authority (at the domain-level) in the online world.
 It represents a body of data about the website: how old it is, how popular it is, how much content it has, and how many other sites link to it.

 The Moz Link Research tool is arguably the most well-known resource to check a website’s domain strength.
 This is partly because the people at Moz were the ones to create it.
 However, it is also because they have a long and established history for quality metrics.

 In the example above, you can see that Moz uses the term “domain authority” to assess the domain strength of Toyota.com.
 If you hover over the metric, it says that the metric “predicts a root domain’s ranking potential” compared to other websites in their index.

 There are two reasons why overall domain strength is arguably the most crucial link building metric you can use.

 First, you can use it to track the performance of your link building campaigns.
 You should be able to see your website’s domain strength increase as you generate more backlinks.
 If it doesn’t improve even as you get more links, it’s a sign you aren’t doing something right.

 Second, you should be using it to link targets from other websites that have strong domain authority scores.
 If you only get links from low-authority sites, you are likely not going to see much, if any, increase in your domain strength.
 You want to get links from high-authority websites such as major news outlets, universities, and industry leaders.

 Page strength works the same as domain strength, but at the level of a specific page (page-level) on your website.
 PageRank is the most popular metric in this group, as Google itself uses it.
 They rate a page on a 0 to 10 scale, where 10 is the highest possible strength score.